dockerq/docker-spark/README.md

-#Init
+# Data sender to spark
-Note, this image is just for mesos to run spark app in docker container.
+This image is build to send test data to spark cluster which aims to test Spark performance.